Week beginning [3rd March 2017]

 Bond and Smith (1996) performed a meta-analysis of 133 studies in 17 different countries on the Asch’s paradigm.
 They found higher levels of conformity in collectivist cultures than individualist cultures.

-Berry (1967) used a variation on Asch’s conformity experiment to study whether conformity rates among the Tenme of Sierra leone in Africa and the Inuits in of Baffin Island in Canada could be linked to social norms and socialisation practices. he found that the Temne who had a an agricultural economy had high conformity levels. the culture emphasised obedience in child rearing practices because the culture is dependent on cooperation and farming.
-The inuits are hunters and often hunt alone.
-They therefore
+Berry (1967) used a variation on Asch’s conformity experiment to study whether conformity rates among the Tenme of Sierra leone in Africa and the Inuits in of Baffin Island in Canada could be linked to social norms and socialisation practices.
+He found that the Temne who had a an agricultural economy had high conformity levels. the culture emphasized obedience in child rearing practices because the culture is dependent on cooperation and farming.

 [LO10] Define the term culture and cultural norm.